inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-1.md

 researchers who used data generated from Smoothed Particle Hydrodynamics (SPH) solvers to train a Graph Neural Network (GNN) model.

-## Learning to Simulate Complex Physics: A Practical Study
+## Learning Complex Physics: A Practical Study

 Let's take a closer look at a practical application of synthetic datasets through this [study by Sanchez-Gonzalez et